Monday 6th April – Sunday 12th April 2020

 Wednesday 8th April – 7097 deaths – emotional impact

 Today was a terrible day for 938 people and their families in the UK who were killed by coronavirus.
-This is the highest daily toll so far and we know that it is probably in the region of 30% lower than it should be due to the deaths occuring in the community which are not part of the recorded totals.
+This is the highest daily toll so far and we know that it is probably in the region of 30% lower than it should be due to the deaths occurring in the community which are not part of the recorded totals.
 The emotional impact of this virus is horrific.
 There are reports daily on social media from doctors, nurses, patients and families about the toll this hideous virus is taken on the people whose lives are being affected.
-Sure, all our lives are being affected, but my inconvenience at having to stay home is miniscule compared with the horrors being faced on a daily basis by our brave and dedicated frontline workers.
-They are all heroes – everyone of them.
+Sure, all our lives are being affected, but my inconvenience at having to stay home is minuscule compared with the horrors being faced on a daily basis by our brave and dedicated frontline workers.
+They are all heroes – every one of them.
 Please show your ongoing appreciation tomorrow with #ClapForTheNHS at 8pm.
 But we must also thank the thousands of other keyworkers who are so important in keeping this country running – those who provide services such as food deliveries, supermarket and pharmacies workers, teachers, childcare workers, police, fire brigade and all the many other services we enjoy in our civilised environment.
 The emotional toll on all these people is great, and getting greater.
-To those people we owe a huge debt of gratitude as well.
+To those people, we owe a huge debt of gratitude as well.

 The idea that we are reaching the peak over the coming days gives us some hope to cling onto and I really hope that the vast majority of people make sensible choices during the upcoming holidays to stay home and protect themselves and others.
 Any more jaunts to the seaside could see us all on a much stricter lockdown next week.

 Well, I’m off to my bed now after delivering 2 online antenatal sessions today which were both well received.
 Tomorrow I look forward to a Zoom networking meeting followed by a 121 with another marketing consultant.